Where no car has gone before. Image Credit: YouTube / SpaceX

 No worries.
 I definitely need to read up on how the rockets work, stages during the flight, etc at some point in time.
 Most of my knowledge comes from watching Apollo 13.
 Oh and regarding the orbit thing: Something has to be specifically 'set' in orbit, right?
 So it didn't make sense to me that rocket stages or probes would consistently drop into orbit solely around the sun.
 But after checking out mercs link I see how heliocentric is different from what I was thinking.
 If heliocentric is redundant in this context then my bad.

 An orbit is simply the path an object follows under the influence of a gravitational field.
 We tend to think of orbits as being "closed", as in an ellipse or a circle (which is really just a special case of an ellipse).
 This is because the word "orbit" is derived from "orb" - ancient people used to think that the Sun, Moon, planets and stars were embedded on a series of moving glass orbs (spheres) all centered on the Earth.
 There are also "open" orbits, which are parabolic or hyperbolic.
-Whether an orbit is closed or open depends on the velocity of the object in question, and the strength of t...
+Whether an orbit is closed or open depends on the velocity of the object in question, and the strength ...
 [More]